OSEnergy/Specification/Design Guide/Design-Guide.md

 - Pin 4 (reserved) --> is used for a master GENERATOR ENABLE/STOP signal
 - Pin 3 (CAN_GND) and pin 7 (GND) should be tied together.

 CAN_V+ (pin 8) may be used in conjunction with GND and CAN_GND to power small devices attached to the OSEnergy network.
-Power draw should be limited to 50mA per device, and care must be taken to not over burden the entire system with too many parasitic powered devices.
+Power draw should be limited to 175mA per device with the limit for all  self-powered devices not to exceed 350mA.
+Care must be taken to not over burden the entire system with too many parasitic powered devices.
 Sourcing for CAN_V+ may be supplied by a device or through a dedicated power injector.
-There may be more than one power source, and  blocking diodes on both CAN_V+ as well as GND/CAN_GND should be used in any device or power injector to prevent any current loops in the CAT-5 cabling.
+There may be more than one power source, and blocking diodes on both CAN_V+ as well as GND/CAN_GND (or equivalent) should be used in any device or power injector to prevent any current loops in the CAT-5 cabling.

  OSEnergy designates Pin 4 as a SFTY_STOP signal to enable as well as provide for emergency stopping of mechanical devices connected to the OSEnergy bus.
-The prime example is the engine of a generator.
-SFTY_STOP (pin4) is a voltage level signal relative to GND/CAN_GND:
+The prime example is the engine of a generator:

-- SFTY_STOP (pin 4)  ENABLE:    Voltage above 3v
+- SFTY_STOP (pin 4)  ENABLE:    At GND/CAN_GND potential
-- SFTY_STOP (pin 4)  DISABLE:   Voltage below 1v
+- SFTY_STOP (pin 4)  DISABLE:   Open

-Enable is a affirmative action, in that if no Enable voltage presented to SFTY_STOP, devices will be disabled.
+To ENABLED, connect SFTY_STOP to GND/CAN_GND.
+Voltage level when enabled should be under 1V, and the device should be prepared to handle up to 100mA of current.
+When SFTY_STOP is disabled, Voc (Voltage-open) may be as high as 40v.
+A switch, FET or transistor are some example ways to accomplish this.
+The Blocking diodes should be put into place to prevent potential for current-loops in the SFTY_STOP  & GND/CAN_GND wires.
+Enable is a affirmative action, in that if no Enable signal presented to SFTY_STOP, devices will be disabled.
 All OSEnergy devices which present a human safety risk from mechanical motion (such as generator’s engines) must recognize SFTY_STOP.

- When sourcing the Enable voltage to SFTY_STOP, it should be supplied via a 10K to 100K resistor - often tied to CAN-V+.
-Connecting SFTY_STOP to GND cause devices to be disabled.
-A switch between SFTY_STOP and GND may be used to provide for emergency stop buttons, as well as local service lockouts.

   <br><br>